Child Protection, Safeguarding and E Safety

 We hope that children and parents will find this information interesting and informative.

-To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by Buckinghamshire County Council as governed by current legislation.
+To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service (DBS) checks, as recommended by Buckinghamshire County Council in accordance with current legislation.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education “ September 2016, we have a Designated Safeguarding Lead for Child Protection (Toby Long) who is a member of the senior management team, and has received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education” Sept 2016, we have a Designated Safeguarding Lead for Child Protection (Beverley Accastello) who is the Head Teacher and a member of the senior management team, and has received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receive child protection awareness training on a regular basis.

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to the Headteacher, Toby Long or your child’s class teacher: the Policy can be found at www.stgeorgesamersham.org.uk/policies/
+If you want to know more about our procedures, please speak to the Head Teacher (Beverley Accastello) or your child’s class teacher.
+The policy can be found at this link:

 Supporting Victims of Domestic Violence